jostephd/combat-info-theme/README.md

 > After installation, go to Preferences/Display/Theme and select this theme from the pop-up dialog.
 >
 > Wesnoth 1.15.0+ required.
 This theme will not work with older versions, there are known issues.
+>
+> This addon is maintained by josteph.
+The theme is based on the asymmetric theme by gloccusv (https://r.wesnoth.org/p589619).

 Screenshot: See the file [`screenshot.png`][screenshot] in this directory